jonreesman/demo-ext/README.md

 # Spring Boot Kafka Example

 This Spring Boot application serves as a supplicant to the following [Spring Boot Application](https://github.com/injunTroubles/kafkaDemo).
-The prior listed kafkaDemo app should be setup and booted prior to following the instructions for this application.
+The prior listed kafkaDemo app should be setup and booted prior to following the instructions for this application, but the `docker-compose.yml` of this project (demo-ext) should be used in lieu of the one in kafkaDemo.

 This app uses Gradle for build and dependency management.